jermiah/myprojects/README.md

 │   ├── Github.md                    # Git and GitHub setup instructions
-├── Bankruptcy_Prediction            # A project on predicting bankruptcy for companies ├── Healthcare - Length of Stay      # A project on predicting the length of stay of a patient ├── Cool Wipes - Linear Programming  # A new project related to Cool Wipes └── ...
+├── Bankruptcy_Prediction            # A project on predicting bankruptcy for companies ├── Healthcare - Length of Stay      # A project on predicting the length of stay of a patient ├── Cool Wipes - Linear Programming  # A new project on supply chain optimization └── ...
 ```